ultrasaurus/test-first-teaching/learn_ruby/hello/index.md

     def hello
     end

 Save it.
-Run the spec again.
+Run the test again.

 ## Watch it fail